Montimage/maip/README.md

 LATEST_TAG=$(git describe --tags "$(git rev-list --tags --max-count=1)") git checkout "$LATEST_TAG"

-# Edit .env and set values appropriate for your deployment
+# Create and edit the .env file (see env.example) with values appropriate for your deployment

 # Build and run the Docker stack
 sudo docker-compose build